Americans continue to struggle with overweight and obesity.

 25. Snap Beans

-One cup of snap beans provides 31 calories, 6.98 g carbs with almost half of the carbs in the form of fiber.
+One cup of snap beans provides 31 calories, 6.98 g of carbs with almost half of the carbs in the form of fiber.

 Although technically a fruit, they often get added to a vegetable list.
 Their nutritional breakdown is similar to other keto vegetables.